ethanae/bitsignificant/csharp/3-introduction-to-data-types/introduction-to-data-types.md

 We need to calculate the discount for a purchase, so the purchase is worth 500 so we need to substract the discount from that.
 The following line handles that calculation:
 `purchaseAmount = purchaseAmount - purchaseAmount / 10;`

-Breaking this up, we get the following process of how the computer executes our code:
+If we break this down, we get the following process of how the computer executes our code:
 1. Take the value in purchaseAmount and we get: `purchaseAmount = 500 - 500 / 10`
 2. Calculate the division of 500 and 10, `/` means divide in programming so we get `500 / 10 = 50`
 3. Take the intermediate result of the above division and subtract it from purchaseAmount, our line may look like: `purchaseAmount = 500 - 50`
 4. Calculate `500 - 50` and our line changes to: `purchaseAmount = 450;`
-5. Our calculation is complete and the computer concludes by re-assigning the value of `450` o our `purchaseAmount` variable
+5. Our calculation is complete and the computer concludes by re-assigning the value of `450` to our `purchaseAmount` variable

 It is important to note the order of operations here, divide took preference over the subtraction, if the computer instead did the subtraction first, we'd get a result of `purchaseAmount = 0 / 10` and that's not correct mathematically.
 And so, programming languages are aware enough to ensure our operations take place in the correct order, this is called `operator precedence`.
 Briefly, divide `/` has a higher precedence than subtraction `-`, just like in regular arithemetic.

 We could have also used parentheses in our program to explicitly describe our desired order of operations: `purchaseAmount = purchaseAmount - purchaseAmount / 10;` is equivalent to `purchaseAmount = purchaseAmount - (purchaseAmount / 10);`.
 Parentheses tell our program to do give everything inside of it the highest precedence, and is therefore evaluated before anything else.

 #### Floating Point Numbers
-Integers are certainly useful, but they don't always serve every situation well.
+Integers are certainly useful, but they don't always serve our needs.
 To accurately model our store program, we need to be able to represent cents, i.e. fractional parts.
 That's where floating point numbers come in!
-The name _floating point_ refers to the dot that separates integral parts form fractional parts.
+The name _floating point_ refers to the dot that separates integral parts from fractional parts.
 The floating point number `250.99` has an integral part of `250` and a fractional part of `99`.

 For now, we'll look at two floating point types `float` and `double`.
-To make our store program more accurate and realistic with discount calculations we can store our purchase amount as a `float`:
+To make our store program more accurate and realistic with discount calculations we should store our purchase amount as a `float` type:

 ```
 var isRetired = true;